 As a UW employee, you have a unique opportunity to change lives on our campuses, in our state and around the world.
 UW employees offer their boundless energy, creative problem solving skills and dedication to build stronger minds and a healthier world.

-The Department of Psychiatry and Behavioral Sciences is recruiting for a part-time 50% FTE Program Coordinator.
+The Department of Psychiatry and Behavioral Sciences is recruiting for a Program Coordinator.

-MINIMUM REQUIREMENTS: High school graduation or equivalent AND two years of experience in the Mental health care environment, medical field, and/or community/patient engagement and program monitoring OR equivalent education/experience.
+MINIMUM REQUIREMENTS: •High school graduation or equivalent and two years of experience in a healthcare or related field OR equivalent education/experience.